insight-creative/Insight-Creative-2021/content/blog/social-media-pain-points/index.md

 Social media is about growing and engaging with your audience, rather than solely focusing on making sales and getting clicks.
 Business owners and marketing professionals need to adjust their thinking when it comes to social media ROI and realize that value is being created, even if it isn’t a large monetary return.

 **Solution:** Rather than focus on monetary return, focus on the less tangible value social media provides for your business.
 Are you seeing an increase in website traffic?
-Are you gaining more followers and post-engagement?
+Are you gaining more followers and post engagement?
 Have your leads been increasing?
 This is the real ROI you can expect from your social media marketing efforts.

 ### 3. Discovering and curating content